 Single source of truth

-That last bit is another important point: there should be a single “source of truth” for your code, which means that anything that comes from outside the repository should be ignored, discarded and not permitted on the production servers.
+There should be a single “source of truth” for your code.
+This means that anything coming from outside the repository should be ignored, discarded and not permitted on the production servers.

-git pull method, the deploy may crash because there are untracked changes in the server’s copy of the repository.
+git pull method, the deployment may crash because there are untracked changes in the server’s copy of the repository.

 I hope this gives you a few ideas.
 Again, there’s a lot to be said about this topic and it entirely depends on your specific situation, so it’s impossible to come up with “the best way” to deploy software.

 If this is a topic that interests you, I strongly recommend you read Zach Holman’s post titled “How to deploy software”.
-It’s one of the best articles I ever read about this topic.
+It’s one of the best articles I ever read about it.
 It’s long but worth every minute.